adesandr/GliderThrow_Meter/docs/software-design/index.rst

 UX Design
 =========

-The man-machine interface of the project consists of a single HTML page (esp.html).
+The man-machine interface (MMI) of the project consists of a single HTML page (esp.html).

 This page is built using the CSS framework `bootstrap <https://getbootstrap.com/>`_.

 The page embeds an ajax script which periodically makes a HTTP GET request to the "Server" board which sends back the different information to be displayed in the page.
 A second script makes it possible to carry out the change of the chord of the control surfaces by a HTTP POST request.

+All the files for MMI are located in the directoy GliderThrowMeter/Esp_mad_Server/main/WebsiteFiles

 To connect to the page, it is first necessary to connect to the Wifi ad'hoc network of SSID ESP_MAD.